 - responding to IAQ concerns and conducting initial investigations

-- working with Health and Safety Services to investigate and resolve more complex IAQ concerns
+- working with Occupational Health & Safety Services to investigate and resolve more complex IAQ concerns

 - ensuring own department and contractors follow dust control practices

 - notifying departments/areas of maintenance or renovation activities that may adversely affect IAQ in their area (e.g. roofing, painting, floor refinishing, shut-down of ventilation system for repair), whenever possible

 - investigating proposed changes to building layouts to ensure proper air circulation and satisfactory IAQ in renovated areas

 - maintaining housekeeping requirements, including floor and carpet cleaning, to control dust levels, while working within budget constraints

 HR Services, Occupational Health & Safety Services